-Once you have your redesigned website and all the tools installed to monitor visitors, you are now ready to promote your salon and hairdressing services across the World Wide Web
+Once you have your new salon website and all the tools installed to monitor visitors, you are now ready to promote your salon and hairdressing services across the World Wide Web

-However, unlike traditional advertising in local papers, magazines and radio or television – Internet Advertising is incredibly focused and instantly measurable.
+However, unlike traditional advertising in local papers, magazines and radio or television – Internet Advertising for Salons is incredibly focused and instantly measurable.

 Imagine the local radio station offered you an advert that could only be heard by people within 10 miles of your salon, were female and between the ages of 20 and 35.
 And the advert was free to place and you only pay for each client that picked up the phone and called you.
 Internet advertising can do that.